OpenDSA/OpenDSA/RST/en/PL/TypeSystems.rst

   console.log (g( (2 < 1), 6));
   console.log (g( (2 < 1), "Hello"));

-the parameter *y* is not assigend a unique type by the type checker.
-In contrast, the values that are passed as arguments in function calls do have a type: 6 is an integer while "Hello" is a string.
-This is this type tag that makes the JavaScript return system use integer addition in the first call but string concatenation in the second call.
+the function parameter *y* is not assigned a unique type by the type checker.
+In contrast, the values that are passed in as arguments in function calls do have a type: 6 is an integer while "Hello" is a string.
+This is this type tag that makes the JavaScript runtime system use integer addition in the first call but string concatenation in the second call.

 Also, in dynamically-checked languages, containers (like lists)